SAP-samples/btp-azure-opensap/Week3/Unit5/README.md

 For authentication, OAuth2ClientCredentials needs to be selected and the Client ID & Secret from the previous app registration is set.

 >NOTE: Please make sure that the JAVA application on BTP is running before continuing the unit, since BTP Trial environment overnight is stopping all running applications.
-In appendix of Unit 4 you can find <a name="https://github.com/SAP-samples/btp-azure-opensap/tree/main/Week3/Unit4#appendix"> how to start the Java Application </a>
+In appendix of Unit 4 you can find [how to start the Java Application](https://github.com/SAP-samples/btp-azure-opensap/tree/main/Week3/Unit4#appendix) .

 ---